 For a holiday or vacation in New Caledonia, Noumea will probably be your first stop.
 As the provincial capital of New Caledonia, and home to two thirds of the population, the city has a huge range of places to visit and things to do.
 Here's a list of some of the best.

 Anse Vata and Baie de Citron

 These are Noumea's two best beaches, separated by a small headland and close to the city's hotels and resorts.
-The best spot is at the northern end of Anse Vata (near the Royal Tera and Meridian resorts) where the beach is set back further from the road.
+The best spot is at the northern end of Anse Vata (near the Chateau Royal (formerly Royal Tera) and Meridian resorts) where the beach is set back further from the road.

 Ouen Toro Lookout

 Located a short drive from Anse Vata, the lookout provides a 360 degree view of the city and coastline.
 There are also numerous walking trails to explore in the vicinity, including a track which starts near the northern end of Anse Vata beach.

 Swimming, snorkeling, sun and sea